peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public int AsInt32();

  Converts this object to a 32-bit signed integer.
 Non-integer number values are truncated to an integer.
 (NOTE: To determine whether this method call can succeed, call the <b>CanTruncatedIntFitInInt32</b> method before calling this method.
-Checking whether this object's type is  `CBORType.Number`  is not sufficient.
 See the example.).

      The following example code (originally written in C# for the .NET Framework) shows a way to check whether a given CBOR object stores a 32-bit signed integer before getting its value.